-You may already have a segmentation approach that works well for your organization's needs.
+You may already have a segmentation approach that works well for your organisation's needs.
 To test the effectiveness of your approach, you can monitor your email open and click-through rates and ultimately, your sales and fundraising performance.
+As you review, something you may wish to consider is whether your segmentation model introduces unintended bias.
 Some models, particularly those which rely on intrinsic characteristics like race or gender, can negatively impact on equity and inclusion and may not be effective as marketing tools.
 This analysis by the American Marketing Association helps illustrate some of the downsides of this approach.